|

 The last thing:

-When you make an exe-file, change the filename to .SCR instead of .EXE and
+When you make an exe-file, change the filename to .SCR instead of .EXE and Change the application title to "SCRNSAVE:(NAME)"

-Then place the .SCR file in your windows directory and you are done!
+then place the .SCR file in your windows directory and you are done!

-Go back to my vb-page
+Go back to my vb-page.